UniqueNetwork/unique-sdk/.github/README.md

 # Intro

-This SDK is intended for web project owners and developers whose goal is to implement main UniqueNetwork functions to their projects without difficult blockchain connection logic.
+The SDK is intended for developers whose goal is to implement Unique Network functions avoiding working with a low-level blockchain API.
-This SDK is an npm package that contains all the necessary logic for implementation.
+This SDK may be used as an npm package or REST API.

 ## Table of Contents